xnhl/fan-mail/README.md

 					</li>
 					<li>I suspect that these messages are likely connected to the event described above since they had my phone number after I had called.
 					</li>
-					<li>Although they are a minor nuisance and changing my phone number would stop them, these futile attempts are a good reminder to be cautious, and they provide me with entertainment and motivation to continue the work that I'm doing with things like my riots and racism repositories as well as other projects.
+					<li>Although they are a minor nuisance and changing my phone number would stop them, these futile attempts are a good reminder to be cautious, and they provide me with entertainment and motivation to continue the work that I'm doing with things like my <a href="https://github.com/xnhl/riots" target="_blank">riots</a> and <a href="https://github.com/xnhl/racism" target="_blank">racism</a> repositories as well as other projects.
 					</li>
 					<li>
 						<details>